KOEGlike/meko/README.md

 Production files in `Releases`

-The PCB has 4 layers, in the SIG/GND/GND/SIG stackup.
+The PCB has 6 layers, in the SIG/GND/SIG/GND/GND/SIG stackup.

-It is impedance controlled for JLCs default 4 layer PCB stackup, but not many of the lines are impedance controlled, and if they are they are short, so if you must, you can use other stackups.
+It is impedance controlled for JLCs default 6 layer PCB stackup, but not many of the lines are impedance controlled, and if they are they are short, so if you must, you can use other stackups.

 ### Chips

-- main SOC: ESP32 pico mini 02
+- main SOC: NRF5340
-- DAC/AMP: ES9218PQ
+- DAC/AMP: TAD5212
-- USB to UART: CP2102N
-- battery charger: BQ24075RGT
-- fueal gauge: BQ27427YZFR
-- low noise regulators: LP59075-X.X/NOPB
-- large 3V3 regulator: LP5912-3.3DRVR
+- PMIC: npm1300
 - hall-effect sensor: AS5600-ASOM

 ## Case